unterstein/dcos-galera/README.md

 Starting with MariaDB 10.1, the wsrep API for Galera Cluster is included by default.

-### More information about MariaDB and Galera Cluster
 Please visit the [MariaDB Galera Cluster documentation](https://mariadb.com/kb/en/mariadb/what-is-mariadb-galera-cluster/) to get more information about the cluster features.

 ## Install MariaDB Galera Cluster on your DC/OS cluster